savashn/ecewo-docs/src/content/docs/docs/route-handling.md

 }
 ```

-We include `"ecewo/router.h"` to handle requests using `Req` and `Res`, and send a response via `reply()`.
+We include `"ecewo.h"` header, which is the main module of our project.
+It provides various HTTP tools — such as `Req`, `Res` and `reply()` — used for writing handlers and routers.

-We will see thee request handling more detailed in the next chapter.
+We get the request via `Req *req` that we'll see more detailed in the next chapter. `Res *res` is our response header, we send it in every response.
+And `reply()` is using for sending a response to the client.

 When we are done with the handler, we should send a response to the client via `reply()` function.
 Basically, it takes 4 parameters:
-- The `res` object,
+- The `res` parameter,
 - Status code,
-- Content-type,
+- Content-Type,
 - Response body

-We must declare this handler function in a `.h` file.
-Luckly, we have created a `handlers.h` together with `handlers.c` file.
+Now we must declare this handler function in a `.h` file —  just like we always do when writing in C. We already created a `handlers.h` along with `handlers.c` file.

 ```sh
 // src/handlers.h